Texas Tech University Statement of Academic Integrity

 - The referring faculty member may participate in the Academic Integrity Hearing and will receive a copy of all official communication between the Office of Student Conduct and the student.

 - If the faculty member wishes to be present at the hearing, they should inform the Conduct Officer of their preference and the Conduct Officer will coordinate the hearing time when it is convenient for the faculty member.

 - Following the hearing and decision, the referring faculty member will receive a copy of the decision letter sent to the student.> The appropriate Associate Academic Dean will be copied as the appeals officer.

 Fast Facts and Stats on Cheating and Plagiarism

 - Educational Testing Service Cheating Background (Research detailing Kindergarten through Higher Education students)

 - Great resource for students on plagiarism, including writing smart and academically honest papers

-- Excellent information for Faculty on why students cheat and plagiarize and how to incorporate plagiarism education into their courses
+- Excellent information for Faculty on how to incorporate plagiarism education into their courses

 - The Institute for Global Ethics